© Crown copyright 2021

 3. The test device must be permitted to be put into service in accordance with part 4 of the Medical Devices Regulations 2002, other than solely by virtue of regulation 39(2) of those regulations

-This requirement is to ensure that the testing device used in relation to ‘Test to Release for international travel’ have a CE marking (or, once the UK leaves the European Union on 31 December, a UK marking) and do not benefit from a derogation from those standards.
+This requirement is to ensure that the testing device used in relation to ‘Test to Release for international travel’ have a CE marking (or, following the UK’s exit from the European Union, a UK marking) and do not benefit from a derogation from those standards.

 A CE mark is a logo that is placed on IVD medical device to show that it conforms to the requirements of the In Vitro Diagnostic Medical Devices Directive 98/79/EC.
 A CE mark shows that the testing device is fit for its intended purpose stated and meets legislative requirements relating to safety.